benzid-wael/salati/README.md

 ### Madhab

-This setting is used only to calulate Asr prayer time:
+This setting is used only to calculate Asr prayer time:

 | Value    | Description |
 | -------- | ----------- |